workgroupengineering/Documentation/README.md

   * [AvalonEdit](http://avalonedit.net/) - the port is available as [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit) - Rich Text Editor.
   * [RoslynPad](https://roslynpad.net/) - C\# code editor with intellisense.
 * Avalonia \(just like WPF and Silverlight\) is fully compositional: you can create a button out of Avalonia primitives in a fashion similar to creating a complex page, while its competitors \(Web, Xamarin and Java\) packages are not compositional to the same degree as will be detailed later.
 * Avalonia UI, unlike JavaScript has full advantage of a strongly typed language.
-Also Avalonia has full advantage of a compiled-to-binary code language and is in general considerably faster than JavaScript or TypeScript.
+Also Avalonia has full advantage of a compiled-to-binary code language.
-* Avalonia is an open source multiplatform descendant of great Microsoft packages - WPF and Silverlight which brought the UI development on a completely new level creating a set of new concepts and which allow an experienced WPF developer create a full blown UI application in fraction of time and effort in comparison to other technologies.
-Here is the list of some of the new WPF concepts:
+* Avalonia is an open source multiplatform descendant of great Microsoft packages - WPF and Silverlight which brought the UI development on a completely new level creating a set of new concepts and which allow to create a full blown UI application in fraction of time and effort in comparison to other technologies.
+Here is the list of some of the concepts:

   * Visual and Logical Trees
   * Attached or Dependency Properties which can be defined outside of the object on which they are used and do not take any extra memory unless they are assigned a non-default value and have a special event to fire when their values change.